 1. Whale watching

 - Kaikoura, a small seaside town on the rocky peninsula has abundant marine life.
 If you want to find sperm whales, they can be seen all year round in this area.
-I'll let you in on a little secret: this is one of the ONLY places in the world where you can easily see them.
+I'll let you in on a little secret: New Zealand is one of the ONLY places in the world where you can easily see them.
 If you're looking for orca whales (killer whales) they can be seen from December to March.
 Humpback whales are seen in June and July.
 Other dolphin species appear almost daily!
 Whale, that's a lot of whale species to see!

 2. Swimming with Dusky Dolphins

 - New Zealand has several dolphin species in its waters.
 Many visitors choose to swim with them and consider it one of the best experiences of their trip.
 Did you know that dolphins are gentle, intelligent and seek out human company by playing, frolicking, and communicating?
 The common dolphin and the large bottle-nosed dolphin are two of the dolphin species that are almost 10 feet long.
 The smaller dusky dolphin is less than 6.5 feet long, and Hector's dolphin is one of the smallest and rarest in the world.
 They are also only found in the New Zealand waters.
 That’s dolphin-itely awesome!

 - 3 different penguins exist in New Zealand!
 Penguins are not only amazing birds, but they have unique personalities as well.

 - The korora or little blue penguin is the smallest penguin in the world.
 They usually come ashore at night.
 They stand over 25 cm and weigh a little over 2 lbs.